eduinlight/private-public-encrypt-test/README.md

 ### This repo prove the right way to encrypt and unencrypt files with openssl.
-Only focused in order.
+Only focussed in order.